The number of lava lakes in the world changes. Thus, over 2018-2019 disappeared three lava lakes that previously existed for decades.

 3,470 m tall volcano.
 It has a giant crater that is some 1.5 km wide and 500 m deep.
 There is a permanent lava lake in the crater which frequently has mighty fountains of lava in it.
 Sometimes lava lake overflows the rim of the crater and floods into the surrounding areas.

 Chile, Araucania Region

 Size of the lake: Intermittent lake.
-Width of the crater is 50 m but the lake is smaller.
+The width of the crater is 50 m but the lake is smaller.

 How long does it exist?
 Several decades

-Very active volcano with almost continous eruptions.
-Summit of this spectacular, 2,860 m tall volcano is covered with glaciers and snow.
+Very active volcano with almost continuous eruptions.
+The summit of this spectacular, 2,860 m tall volcano is covered with glaciers and snow.

 Vanuatu, Ambrym Island